 Chia Farming on Multiple PCs (Chia Harvesters)

-The above will get you up and running with a Chia farm on a single PC, but as you've now doubt gathered by now, it can take a while to fill your HDDs with plots.
+The above should get you up and running with a Chia farm on a single PC, but as you've now doubt gathered by now, it can take a while to fill your HDDs with plots.
 While it's technically possible to put together additional PCs and then install Chia on those as well, using the same 24-word mnemonic, there's a better way.
 That better way is a Chia harvester.

 The idea is simple enough: You're better off with a single Chia node on your network that handles all of the challenges and updates.
 Even though the Chia network traffic doesn't use a lot of bandwidth, there's no sense in having multiple PCs (especially for a large farm) all trying to sync up.
 The current blockchain size has already breached 3.2GB of capacity, and it's only going to grow larger over time.